lsst/verify/doc/metric-dev.rst

 .. _validate-base-using-metrics:

 ##########################################
-Using Metrics and Specifications in Python
+Using metrics and specifications in Python
 ##########################################

 Metrics and their specifications are typically :ref:`defined in YAML files <validate-base-metric-yaml>`.